JayGeeUnreal/NeuroSync_Player/README.md

 # NeuroSync Player

+## 18/07/2025 Added support for POST messages and OSC Send messages.
+Instructions will come.

 ## 29/03/2025 Update to model.pth and model.py in api's

 - Increased accuracy (timing and overall face shows more natural movement overall, brows, squint, cheeks + mouth shapes)